acconeer/acconeer-python-exploration/docs/a111/algo/adding_your_own_algorithm_module/guide.rst

 | ``ui.py``         | ``PGUpdater``                                                                    |
 +-------------------+----------------------------------------------------------------------------------+

-You might come across some other files aswell, but they are not important for now.
+You might come across some other files as well, but they are not important for now.

 Module import for the App